stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 Please document your images well, upload them to COSMOS-SENS and share them with us.
 I hope we all can easen our workloads by sharing!
-While you are at it you can check out my SingSing/1.6 package that provides a single cell analysis environment with Seurat, scanpy and scvelo and other tools installed.
+While you are at it you can check out my SingSing/1.6 package that provides a single cell analysis environment with Seurat, scanpy and scvelo and other tools installed ([on github](https://github.com/stela2502/singularityImages) this pre ImageSmith).

 Thank you for participating in this workshop!
 I hope you found it useful, and I appreciate your involvement.